kimiekomi/articles/git-github2.md

 <br>

-> Note: At the initial repositiory creation, one single branch is created.
-Git names this single branch "master".
-However, due to the negative connotations around the word "master", GitHub renames this initial branch to "main".
-That is why on the new repository starter page, GitHub includes instructions for renaming the initial branch (shown in the image above with a red asterisk).
-This is an optional step and can be done at any point in workflow.
-If you wish to observe modern conventions and industry standards, use the ```git branch -M main``` command to change the initial branch's name from "master" to "main".
-In this tutorial, I will be using the term "main" when referring to this initial branch.
+> Note: At the initial repositiory creation, one single branch is created which by default becomes the HEAD branch.
+If you created the repository locally, Git names this local branch "master".
+However, if you created the repository remotely, due to the negative connotations around the word "master", GitHub names this primary remote branch "main".
+That is why on the new repository starter page, GitHub includes instructions to rename the primary local branch (shown in the image above with a red asterisk).
+This is an optional step and can be done at any point in the workflow.
+If you wish to observe modern conventions and industry standards, use the ```git branch -m main``` command to rename the local HEAD branch.
+Throughout this tutorial, I will use the term "main" to referebce the primary branch.

 <br>